jxcore/jxc/README.md

 # Switch sample

-Once you have the plugin installed, you may want only to switch te sample:
+Once you have the plugin installed, you may want only to switch the sample:

 ```bash
 $ jxc sample express_perf